danwalterlink/vault/vault/vim.md

 How to apply all changes between buffers

 Make sure that all participating buffers are in diff mode (see :h start-vimdiff)
 a.
-Get changes from a buffer to the current one: :%diffget <buffer-number>
+Get changes from a buffer to the current one: :%diffget {buffer-number}
 b.
-Put all changes from current buffer into another: :%diffput <buffer-number>
+Put all changes from current buffer into another: :%diffput {buffer-number}
 (:% is a range to select the entire file; see :h :%. :ls will show currently opened buffers.)

+:mode_visual
+:o toggles end of selection